thoughtspot/thoughtspot.github.io/_data-integrate/embrace/getting-started/modify-a-connection.md

 To remap a connection:

 1. Click **Data** in the top navigation bar.

 2. Click the **Connections** tab at the top of the page.

-3. Select the connection type of interest on Connections list page.
+3. Click the name of the connection you want to remap.

    ![]({{ site.baseurl }}/images/select-connection.png "Select a connection type")

-4. Click ellipses icon **...** and **Remapping** on the upper-right-hand side of the page.
+4. Click ellipses icon **...** and select **Remapping** on the upper-right-hand side of the page.

     ![]({{ site.baseurl }}/images/embrace-remapping.png "remap a connection")